dotnet/source-build/Documentation/pre-built-detection.md

   - dangling - dependencies that are not part of the `restore` during repository build but are installed as part of the build by, for example, some tooling
   - external - dependency on a component outside of Microsoft / .NET

-Knowing what exactly is the pre-build in question helps greatly in eliminating it from the report based on the following flow:
+Knowing what exactly is the pre-built in question helps greatly in eliminating it from the report based on the following flow:

   1. [Direct dependency from a Microsoft / .NET repository](#direct-dependency-from-a-microsoft--net-repository)
   2. [Dependencies witout any code](#dependencies-without-any-code)